fbpx

 Make Arrangements for Utility Hookups

-You may not expect to arrive at your new place and have a house on your hands without hot water or running electricity, but until you transfer your utilities over to your new home, you will be paying for service at your old address, and go without in your new home.
-You could even have a delay in when things can be hooked up, meaning your internet, phone, and cable may be out for a while when you move in, and you could get double-billed by the power or gas company in the confusion, needlessly costing you hundreds of dollars.
+You may not expect to arrive at your new place and have a house on your hands without hot water or running electricity.
+Still, once you transfer your utilities to your new home, you will pay for service at your old address and go without in your new home.

 Leave Contact Info For New Tenants

-Sometimes, you just want to move out and never look back, but it would be wise to leave your new contact info in a drawer or cupboard, so you can be reached if anyone important comes by or some of your mail slips through the cracks with the postal service.
-It’s also useful in case you have left something behind and need to be reached to retrieve your misplaced belongings.
+Sometimes, you want to move out and never look back.
+But it would be wise to leave your new contact info in a drawer or cupboard.
+This way, you can be reached if anyone important comes by or some of your mail slips through the cracks with the postal service.
+It’s also helpful if you have left something behind and need to be reached to retrieve your belongings.

 This site uses cookies to offer you a better browsing experience.
 By browsing this website, you agree to our use of cookies.